ZadorLaboratory/NeuralTangentEnsemble/README.md

   c.
 If you expand around the origin, the weights themselves (rather than the change) become the weights in the ensemble.
 2. This interpretation gives you a learning rule which is, arguably, more biological.
 First, it is multiplicative, so positive weights stay positive and negative weights stay negative.
 Second, it gives you a way of thinking about pruning.

-See the Overleaf document for the Algorithm.
+See the manuscript document for the Algorithm.

 ## Current demonstrations